 If you need to remove a client from your Uyuni Server, you can use the Web UI to delete it.
 You can also remove a client from the command line.
-These procedures work for both traditional and Salt clients.

 6.1.
 Delete a Client with the Web UI

 Procedure: Deleting a Client